-Cat behavior can change dramatically after spaying or neutering surgery.
-There are plenty of reasons to spay or neuter your cat; an ability to avoid pregnancy and to control the population of unwanted pets are the most obvious one.
-At the same time, for house cat owners, maybe the most valuable are the changes in their pet’s behavior.
+can change dramatically after or neutering .
+There are plenty of reasons to or ; an ability to avoid pregnancy and to control the population of unwanted pets are the most obvious ones.
+At the same time, for house owners, maybe the most valuable are the changes in their pet’s .

-Regardless of the cat’s gender, most pets become less active, friendlier, what to play more and tolerate handling better.
+Regardless of your cat’s gender, most pets become less active, friendlier, want to play more and tolerate handling better.
 However, the most noticeable behavior changes happen in male cats.
 This is because most of their sexual behaviors are initiated by testosterone.
 What’s that?
-Testosterone is a hormone produced primarily in testes.
+Testosterone is a hormone produced primarily in your male cats testes.
 Once your cat loses his testes, the testosterone level also drops.

 So, after neutering your male cat, you may see a decrease in sexually related behaviors.
-For example, urine marking, aggression towards other male cats and wandering around.
+For example, urine marking (spraying), aggression towards other male cats and wanting to wander the neighborhood.
 Since urine marking is the most disliked behavior by male cat owners, most of them neuter their pets exclusively for this reason.

 In any case, it is a good idea to spay or neuter your pet cat.
 Especially if you are not planning to breed them.
 The benefits of the procedure way outweigh the risks.
 Besides, changes in the behavior after spaying or neutering a cat are dramatic.

 When can I spay or neuter my cat?

 Generally, we spay or neuter most pet cats at around the five to six month of age range.
 Often we will wait to spay a female cat until after her first heat.
 The best advice is to consult with your veterinarian when on your first visit with your new kitten.
 Your veterinarian will examine your cat.
 They can walk you through the surgical procedure, incision post operative care, and how to care for their skin stitches.